Lady Sun (Yu clan): Life under Jin dynasty

 During the late Western Jin period, Yu Tan was appointed as the Administrator of Nankang.
+(Note: Yu Tan's biography in Book of Jin recorded that he was made Administrator of Nankang after the defeat of Chen Min's brother Chen Hui c.April 307; Yu was also awarded the peerage of Marquis of Dongxiang.)
 When Du Tao in Xiangchuan staged a rebellion, Lady Sun dedicated her wealth to comfort and support the soldiers, which ultimately led to their victory.

-Later, during the Su Jun Rebellion, when Yu Tan was stationed in Wuxing, the imperial court dispatched him to suppress the rebellion.
-Lady Sun sent her subordinates and her grandson Yu Chu (Yu Tan's son) to accompany Yu Tan in the campaign.
+Later, during Su Jun's rebellion, when Yu Tan was stationed in Wuxing, the imperial court dispatched him to suppress the rebellion.
+Lady Sun sent her subordinates and her grandson Yu Chu (Yu Tan's son) (Note: According to Lady Sun's biography in Book of Jin, when she heard that Wang Shu (王舒) from the Wang clan of Langya was sending his son Wang Yunzhi (王允之) to battle, she questioned Yu Tan, "Lord Wang has sent his son to battle; why have you not done the same?"
+Yu Tan then sent Yu Chu to join Wang Shu and Wang Yunzhi.) to accompany Yu Tan in the campaign.
 She even converted her personal jade ornaments into funds for the army.
-In recognition of her contributions, she was honored with the title "Dowager Marchioness of Wuchang" (武昌侯太夫人) and was awarded the Golden Seal and Purple Ribbon.
+In recognition of her contributions, she was honored with the title "Dowager Marchioness of Wuchang" (武昌侯太夫人) (Note: According to Yu Tan's biography in Book of Jin, he was appointed Marquis of Wuchang County (武昌县侯), with a fief of 1600 households.) and was awarded the Golden Seal and Purple Ribbon.
+(Note: According to Yu Tan's biography in Book of Jin, after Su Jun's rebellion was quelled (in early 329), he resigned his positions and returned to Yuyao to take care of Lady Sun.
+At this point, Lady Sun was probably in her late 80s or early 90s.)

 Lady Sun earned the respect of the court ministers, with even the Minister of Works, Wang Dao, and other officials visiting her residence to pay their respects to her.

 In c.334, Lady Sun died at the age of 95 (by East Asian reckoning).
 Emperor Cheng of Jin dispatched envoys to attend her funeral, and she was posthumously honored with the title "Lady of Resolute" (定夫人).